 In line with HDC's Corporate Plan (2023-28) and responding to the increased service requests in relation to dog control, HDC are renewing the PSPO for Dog Control.
-This PSPO makes the pre-existing conditions clearer whilst also implementing new requirements to tackle out of control dogs and repeat straying.
+This PSPO makes the pre-existing conditions clearer whilst also implementing a new requirement to tackle out of control dogs.
 The conditions are to challenge the behaviours of irresponsible dog owners or those in charge.
 The new conditions include protecting public spaces from dogs which damage or destroy other animals, cause people alarm and/or distress, and from people responsible for dogs that repeatedly stray.